project-hatohol/hatohol/doc/install/hatohol0.1-centos6.4.md

     # service iptables restart

 ### View of Hatohol information
-Open the following URL from your Browser.
-For example, if the Hatohol client runs on computer: 192.168.1.1,
+For example, if the Hatohol client runs on computer: 192.168.1.1, Open the following URL from your Browser.

 - http://192.168.1.1:8000/viewer/

 > ** Note **
-> Currently the pages have been checked with Google Chrome.
+> Currently the above pages have been checked with Google Chrome.